Skip to main content

 About

-Miraculous: Paris Under Siege is a multiplayer platformer game with a kids theme.
+Miraculous: Paris Under Siege is a single player and multiplayer platformer game with fantasy, anime and kids themes.
 It was developed by Petit Fabrik and was released on October 24, 2024.
 It received neutral reviews from players.

 Embark on a thrilling adventure where heroism, acrobatic combat, and stunning parkour collide as Shadow Moth unleashes a wave of villains across the city.
 It’s up to Ladybug and Cat Noir to save the day!